 Teenage years are lovely: acne, hormonal changes, already being awkward and smelly, how much worse does it get?

-Moving into adolescence I began to have what are known as, dejavu, daydreams and no matter how many extracurricular activities that I participated in I always felt “different”.
+in I always felt “different”.
 Being different as a teen as we all know, Sucks. period.
 All you really want to do is blend in.

-High School was difficult, walking through the cafeteria was a daily hell.
+School was difficult, walking through the cafeteria was a daily hell.
 If I could I avoided it all cost!
 I didn't like people staring at me or noticing me by myself because when I did I felt the negative thoughts being beamed my way.
 At the time I wasn't aware of all of these energy dynamics going on because I didn't know how to differentiate between my "stuff" and theirs, I figured there was something wrong with me like mental illness or social anxiety disorder.
 Needless to say, this made me quite moody and I don't think I really smiled most of high school.
 Sad, but true, I once had a classmate tell me I looked like a terrorist walking down the hallway, gee thanks.
 As a result, I spent many a day eating lunch it study hall doing homework.
 I felt safe there and I got my homework done and got better grades, Downside: Still effing MISERABLE!

-The fact of the matter was, there was and isn't anything wrong with me (Hurray!) because like many intuitive persons, I was unaware how to shield and became psychic energy sponge to other people's crap.
+intuitive persons, I was unaware how to shield and became psychic energy sponge to other people's crap.
 Now for a cool story!

-The stand-out moment during my adolescent years was during the highschool senior retreat.
+The stand-out moment during my adolescent years was

 Fast forwarding, to senior retreat day, I began reading the letter I wrote a year go, completely forgetting that I had written about my dog and her passing.
 As I began to read, tears formed in my eyes as I read over the sentences about my first dog, I missed her so bad.
 I looked up to see if anyone was watching me cry, and looked up to straight in front of me was a statue of St. Francis and a dog!
 I was assured then that my first dog, Jolie, and St. Francis were looking out for me.
 However, my encounter with St. Francis was not to be my last...